mirisuzanne/miriamsuzanne/content/2017/03/01/my-body.rst

 so I attend the
 Trans and Genderqueer Poetry Symposium.

-Rose asks me, *what pronouns do you use at home*?
+Rose asks *what pronouns do people use for you*?
 That's **not the question** she meant to ask, and not the question I wish I was answering.
 Neither of us correct our mistake.